-If you want to view the mobile version of a website from your desktop browser, we’re going to share four straightforward methods in this post:
+If you want to view the mobile version of a website from your web browser, there are five straightforward ways to do it.

-- The last two methods are WordPress-specific options that show you how to view the mobile version of your WordPress site.
-These will only work if you own the site.
+The other three methods are WordPress-specific options that will show you how to view the mobile version of a WordPress site – but only if you have access to it.
+In other words, you have to be able to log into the site to use these methods.

 How to view the mobile version of a website from your browser